Skip to main content

 • International Standards on Auditing

-The Certified Public Accountants (CPA) Regulation No. M12 of 1991 designates the Saudi Organization for Certified Public Accountants (SOCPA) as the audit standard-setter in the jurisdiction, under the supervision of the Ministry of Commerce.
+The Certified Public Accountants (CPA) Regulation No. M12 of 1991 and The Saudi Organization for Chartered and Professional Accountants Ordinance No. 416 of 2021 designates the Saudi Organization for Chartered and Professional Accountants (SOCPA) as the audit standard-setter in the jurisdiction, under the supervision of the Ministry of Commerce.

-SOCPA reports that it requires the application of ISA as endorsed with the following additional requirements: (i) audit documentation (ISA 230) can be retained for at least 10 years; and (ii) footnotes are required in audit reports.
+SOCPA reports that it requires the application of ISA as issued by IAASB with the following additional requirements: (i) audit documentation (ISA 230) can be retained for at least 10 years; and (ii) footnotes are required in audit reports.

 Current Status: Adopted